History of Hangul: Creation

 Critics of the script emerged soon after its introduction.
 They argued a native Korean script was too far a departure from Chinese civilization, which they insisted Korea should be deferent to in a Confucian manner.
 Modern historians have argued that elitism and self-interest were other motivators for the faction; literacy in Hanja was then seen as a status symbol and general literacy was seen as potentially harming the social positions of the elite.
+Jeong Chang-son, one of such critics, criticized the creation of Hangul as 'pointless' in response to Sejong's plan to use Hangul to better educate people.
+He claimed that people’s immoral nature could not be reformed by providing them with books translated into Hangul.
+Jeong was subsequently dismissed from office for making this claim.